bengtmartensson/AGirs/README.md

 having frequency 0 will be directed to that device.
 (Later versions may use different syntax and semantic.)

+## Testing
+The flashed unit can be tested with a standard terminal program, like the serial monitor of the Arduino IDE.
+For this, set the baud rate to 115200, and the line ending to carriage return.
+It is now possible to communicate with the unit using the [commands of Girs](http://www.harctoolbox.org/Girs.html).
+Just type the command to the program, and the unit will respond.
+Exactly which commands are
+available depends on the configuration.
+In all cases, the
+<code>version</code> and the <code>modules</code> commands are
+available.
+If <code>receive</code> is implemented, just type "<code>r</code>" (without the quotes), followed by return, and fire a suitable IR signal at the receiver.
+The raw capture will be output to the terminal program.
+Using the clipboard, it can be pasted to IrScrutinizer, and analyzed.
+Of course, also the other commands can be tested in this way.

 ## Dependencies

 * Ethernet (if enabling the ETHERNET configure option).
-Contanied in the Arduino IDE.
+Contacted in the Arduino IDE.
 * SPI (if enabling the ETHERNET or LCD_I2C configure option).
-Contanied in the Arduino IDE.
+Contacted in the Arduino IDE.
 * Wire (if enabling the LCD_I2C configure option).
-Contanied in the Arduino IDE.
+Contacted in the Arduino IDE.
 * LiquidCrystal (if enabling the LCD_4BIT option, i.e. connecting an LCD display directly).
-Contanied in the Arduino IDE.
+Contained in the Arduino IDE.
 * [Arduino-LiquidCrystal-I2C](https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library.git)
 Needed if defining LCD_I2C, i.e. connecting an LCD display with an I2C interface card.